 The best bulking books, courses, and programs for skinny guys trying to build muscle.

-We’re also bulking experts ourselves.
+We’ve also bulked up ourselves.
 Marco is naturally skinny, he has a degree in health sciences, he has over a decade of experience as a full-time strength coach, and he’s helped a wide variety of clients bulk up, ranging from everyday skinny guys all the way up to college, professional, and Olympic athletes.
-I’m naturally skinny, too, and I have over a decade of full-time experience helping over ten thousand skinny guys bulk up.
-We live and breathe this niche.
-Nobody knows more about this than us.

 Introduction